History of Connor McDavid in Timeline

 December 18, 2016: First Shootout Goal

-On December 18, 2016, Connor McDavid scored his first shootout goal against Ben Bishop to secure a 3–2 victory for the Edmonton Oilers against the Tampa Bay Lightning.
+On December 18, 2016, Connor McDavid scored his first career shootout goal against Ben Bishop to secure a 3–2 victory for the Edmonton Oilers against the Tampa Bay Lightning.

 2016: IIHF World Championship & World Cup of Hockey

-2016: Meeting Lauren Kyle
+2016: McDavid Meets His Future Wife, Lauren Kyle

 2016: Named Youngest Captain in NHL History

-March 29, 2017: Oilers Clinch Playoff Berth
+March 29, 2017: Oilers clinch playoff berth

 June 21, 2017: Cover Athlete for NHL 18